-Property Tax Exemptions for Seniors
+Property Tax Exemptions for Older Adults

 The Best States for Property Tax Breaks for Seniors

 Older taxpayers often find themselves in a position where their homes’ values have increased so significantly over the years that their tax bills have become almost prohibitive at a time when they're living on fixed incomes.
-Several tax authorities realize this and they've taken steps to ease this particular tax burden for seniors.
+Several tax authorities realize this and they've taken steps to ease this particular tax burden for older adults.

 What Are Tax Exemptions?

 Exemptions don’t have any effect on tax rates, and they don’t typically subtract from your tax bill.
 As the name suggests, an exemption makes certain income, assets, or a portion of those income and assets free from taxation.

 In the case of income taxes, exempt income is not included in your taxable income.
 In the case of property taxes, your state might freeze the value of your home, on which property taxes are based, and the balance of its value over this amount isn't subject to taxation as property values rise.
 Value over this amount is "exempt."
 Some states reduce the value of your home that's subject to taxation by a percentage or dollar amount.

 Property taxes are imposed at state, county, and local levels.
 This is one area of taxation that the Internal Revenue Service (IRS) doesn’t have a hand in, but that can be both a good and a bad thing.
 Blanket, coast-to-coast rules exist for federal taxes, but property tax rules can vary considerably from state to state.
 They can even differ from one city to the next within the same county.

 Some similar regulations and provisions apply in most jurisdictions and many states do have some statewide rules.